Author: Flite Test STEM

 There are 3 major sets of control surfaces.
 The control surfaces deflect the flow of air, in turn, pushes the control surface the opposite direction.
 This changes the angle of the plane on that axis.

-Elevator - Controls the pitch angle of the airplane.
+Elevator (Pitch up or Down) - Controls the pitch angle of the airplane.
 The elevator is situated horizontally on the tail of the airplane.

-Rudder - Controls the yaw (Left and Right).
+Rudder (Yaw left or right) - Controls the yaw.
 The rudder is situated vertically on the tail of the airplane.

-Ailerons - Controls the roll, or bank of the airplane.
+Ailerons (Roll left or right) - Controls the roll, or bank of the airplane.
 The ailerons are located on trailing edge of the wing.

-Elevons - Controls the pitch AND roll of an airplane.
+Elevons (Involves both roll and pitch) - Controls the pitch AND roll of an airplane.
 The elevons are a combination of the elevator and ailerons situated on the trailing edge

 (Time: 20 Minutes)